PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Prompt Contain
+## Execute If Prompt Match

-Executes an action if the message of a JavaScript question prompt dialog contains the given value.
+Executes an action if the message of a JavaScript question prompt dialog matches the given value.

 ### Usage

 `
-executeIfPromptContain(action, text)
+executeIfPromptMatch(action, text)
 `

 ### Parameters